Prathamesh-Chavan-Noovosoft/Training-notes/javascript/notes.md

 - Undefined: indicating that a variable has not been assigned a value.
 - Null: indicating a deliberate non-value.

   JavaScript distinguishes between null, which indicates a deliberate non-value (and is only accessible through the null keyword), and undefined, which indicates absence of value.
 There are many ways to obtain undefined:

   A return statement with no value (return;) implicitly returns undefined.
   Accessing a nonexistent object property (obj.iDontExist) returns undefined.
   A variable declaration without initialization (let x;) will implicitly initialize the variable to undefined.

+  - ### Notes about other types
     JavaScript has a Boolean type, with possible values true and false — both of which are keywords.
-Any value can be converted to a boolean according to the following rules:

-false, 0, empty strings (""), NaN, null, and undefined all become false.
+Any value can be converted to a boolean according to the following rules: false, 0, empty strings (""), NaN, null, and undefined all become false.
     All other values become true.
     JavaScript will silently perform this conversion when it expects a boolean, such as in an if statement.

 ## Objects